bogaudio/BogaudioModules/README-prerelease.md

 A 3HP subset of VCO, designed as a compact general-purpose oscillator.
 The waveform is selectable between sine, triangle, saw, square and 25% and 10% duty-cycle pulses.
 FM and linear modes are selectable on the context menu.

+Context menu option "Reset phase on wave change", if enabled, causes the waveform phase to be set to zero when the waveform is changed.
+By default the continues to advance from wherever it was.

 _Polyphony:_ Same as VCO.

 #### <a name="sine"></a> SINE